 - Contact your insurance company to get a list of physicians that are covered by your insurance.
 This will save you a lot of time calling physician’s office only to find out they do not take your insurance.

-Contact the Lupus Foundation of America, the American College of Rheumatology, local hospitals, a university medical center, or look online for names of doctors who specialize in caring for people with lupus and their locations.
+- Contact your local Lupus Foundation of America Chapter, the American College of Rheumatology, local hospitals, a university medical center, or look online for names of doctors near you who specialize in caring for people with lupus.

 - Office hours and how the office responds to patient calls after hours.